![]() |

 contains the tab painting area and the arrow buttons to scroll the tabs.

 number of tabs.
-For more information on how viewport
+For more information on how viewports work,

 To circumvent this problem, we provided our own implementation of